President of South Korea: Order of succession

 Article 71 of the Constitution of South Korea states, 'In the event of the president not being able to discharge the duties of his/her office, the Prime Minister and ministers in line of the order of succession shall be the acting president.'
-Article 68 of the Constitution requires the acting president to hold new elections within 60 days.
+Article 68 of the Constitution requires the acting president to hold new elections within 60 days if the presidency is vacant or the president is permanently incapacitated.

-According to article 12, section 2 and article 22, section 1 of the Government Organization Act, order of succession follows:
+Symbols

+The primary symbols of the president are the seal, used to authenticate official acts, and the standard, which is flown when the president is present.